NathanK4261/open-VSL/README.md

 "open-VSL" is an open source library for implementing video streaming services over TCP sockets.

 Some cool features (that are / will be) a part of open-VSL are:
-    * H264 video encoding
     * End-to-end encrpytion (AES, RSA, or both)
-    * Special versions integrated with:
+    * Special versions integrated with H264 encoding:
-        - Apple's METAL
+        - Compatible with Apple's METAL
-        - Nvidia's CUDA
+        - Compatible with Nvidia's CUDA